Structure, Functionality, and Bioceramics - Design Principles for High Performance

 plt.show()

-# Calculate time required for 50% conversion
+# Calculate the time required to reach 50% conversion

-print("\ntime required for 50% conversion:")
+print("\nTime required to reach 50% conversion:")

 print("-" * 50)